tc39/notes/meetings/2018-05/may-24.md

 WH: This proposal conflates assignments with values.
 A lot of people use named constants for things—if you have an object with a color field and you say `if { color: red }`, this assigns the color field's value to red instead of testing if it's the red constant.

-KMN: This is covered by the collection literals proposals.
+KZM: This is covered by the collection literals proposals.
 I want to keep the variable-based semantics.

 WH: Collection literals doesn't apply to named constants.
 I would be uncomfortable with this because it conflicts with named constants.

-KMN: There's a number of named discussion points in that proposal, so you should consult that.
+KZM: There's a number of named discussion points in that proposal, so you should consult that.
 What elixir does, which has similar semantics to JS, it puts a hat before a variable, and that adds a pin to that variable. e.g. `when ^x` that would match against a higher-scope x.
 This is called the pinning operator.

 DD: Could I persuade you to add catch guards to the proposal?

-KMN: I don't think it makes sense in this proposal, but rather in a separate connected proposal.
+KZM: I don't think it makes sense in this proposal, but rather in a separate connected proposal.

 DD: This is not nearly as useful to me as catch guards.

 ??: One cool piece in other languages is for pattern matching is exhaustiveness checking.
 Have you thought about that?

-KMN: I had that in the proposal because it's common in other languages.
+KZM: I had that in the proposal because it's common in other languages.
 It's not very hard to do your own exhaustiveness check, but it's kind of either or and open to discussion.
 I personally like exhaustiveness checks.

 WH: Not objecting to Stage 1, but I want to reiterate that I'm uncomfortable because of the issues I raised above.